 At first, we were hesitant as roadblocks appeared, making us second guess.
-We were unsure about housing (Hotels or no hotels), food, social distancing the amount of driving with a UHAUL and two dogs, more stress then we wanted. if we could actually pull this off, and if so, when and how, it would have to be a more relaxing experience, without driving an insane amount of hours per day, and struggling with finding the appropriate hotel rooms for dogs and cleanliness.
+We were unsure about housing (Hotels or no hotels), food, social distancing, the amount of driving with a UHAUL and two dogs, more stress than we wanted.
+If we could actually pull this off, and if so, when and how, it would have to be a more relaxing experience, without driving an insane amount of hours per day and struggling with finding the appropriate hotel rooms for dogs and cleanliness.

 Roadblocks that turned our goals into an active adventure

-Thanks to the pandemic we now get to enjoy all three goals at the same time, as we will be traveling cross country in a camper adventuring and working from the road while finding our new home in Colorado.
+Thanks to the pandemic, we now get to enjoy all three goals simultaneously, as we will be traveling cross country in a camper, adventuring, and working from the road while finding our new home in Colorado.
 Taking our time to get there and making some amazing pitstops on our journey.

-Taking this journey in a camper gives us the opportunity to bring housing, food, social distancing, adventures, and lots of dog-friendly time with us.
+Taking this journey in a camper allows us to bring housing, food, social distancing, adventures, and lots of dog-friendly time with us.
 No rush getting there.
 If anything, we are dragging this journey out so we can enjoy national parks along the way.

 Luckily, we had managed to save up money ahead of time.
-Most importantly I overcame my gluten-sensitivity and got my digestive health back on track.
-I have been consciously working on being more courage so we could take this journey without me stressing not quite as much.
+Most importantly, I overcame my gluten-sensitivity and got my digestive health back on track.
+I have been consciously working on being more courageous, so we could take this journey without stressing not quite as much.
 Now we are doing the things neither one of us wanted to give up on, and with this, we are starting our adventures.

-These goals have taken us 9 years to achieve, we knew 2020 was the right time to do this so we kept pushing for it.
+These goals have taken us 9 years to achieve, and we knew 2020 was the right time to do this, so we kept pushing for it.